DidactHQ/didact-docs/docs/core-concepts/setup/config.md

 This is very convenient for you because you can easily create different profiles and easily swap back and forth between their settings.
 For example, you could make a `staging` profile for your Staging environment and a `production` profile for your Production environment.

-To create a new config profile, run the [config profile init](/api/didact-cli/config-profile-init) command.
+To create a new config profile, run the [config-profile init](/api/didact-cli/config-profile-init) command.

-To activate an existing profile, run the [config profile activate](/api/didact-cli/config-profile-activate) command.
+To activate an existing profile, run the [config-profile activate](/api/didact-cli/config-profile-activate) command.

 ## Config contexts